Athens Metro: Line 1

+Lines 2 & 3

 Signalling

 Line 1 uses two-aspect red/green home signals, yellow/green distant signals and a passenger information system (PIS).
 The current system replaced 1950s-era semaphore signals.
+The automatic train protection (ATP) system of Line 1 was fully installed in 2023 which replaced the previous Indusi system.

 Lines 2 and 3 use the Alstom automatic train supervision system (ATS) and a passenger information system (PIS).
 Two-aspect red/white colour signals are used at points and junctions only.